 Your print resources are the applications that generate print jobs, your printer devices, and the InfoPrint Manager objects that control the jobs as they process and print.
 Your default InfoPrint Manager configuration includes one InfoPrint Manager server, a queue, a logical destination, and an actual destination (physical printer).
 Before adding more InfoPrint Manager objects, consider how InfoPrint Manager can help you:

-By balancing the printing work load, you can also optimize the use of your AIX systems that support printing.
+By balancing the printing work load, you can also optimize the use of your Windows systems that support printing.
 These systems can use a significant amount of their resources to accept, schedule, and process jobs, and to manage the printers they control.
 System usage includes processing time, memory, and fixed disk capacity.
-If you use several InfoPrint Manager servers running on several AIX, Linux, or Windows systems, you distribute the printing demands of your organization and produce output more efficiently.
+If you use several InfoPrint Manager servers running on several Windows or AIX systems, you distribute the printing demands of your organization and produce output more efficiently.

 InfoPrint Manager provides you with flexibility in specifying defaults for your print jobs.
 You might want to use different job defaults for specific output devices or for specific types of jobs.
 When you configure your system, you should consider when and how you plan to use defaults and how to use them most effectively.
 Effective use of defaults can influence other configuration decisions you make.

-Continue with the next section that describes the different InfoPrint Manager objects and basic configuration considerations for each.
+Continue with the Understanding the InfoPrint Manager server section that describes the different InfoPrint Manager objects and basic configuration considerations for each.